 After moving from Los Angeles back to my home town of Dahlonega, I was ready for a change of pace.
-Our lives were hectic and stressful.
-Moving back to Dahlonega was the beginning of our journey to live the life we always wanted.
-One where I taught Yoga and my husband, Grant Searcey, painted.
+My life was hectic and stressful.
+Moving back to Dahlonega was the beginning of the journey to live the life I always wanted.
+A life where I taught Yoga and got to be creative everyday.
 I have always wanted to have my own Yoga studio but just kept putting it off as a “dream” that might come true.

 After about six months of living in North Georgia I realized there was a desire and a need for Yoga in our community.
 I opened my first studio in May 2012 and it was a dream come true!
-I named it Mindy Yoga and had 350 square feet of clean open space right in downtown Dahlonega!
+I had 350 square feet of clean open space right in downtown Dahlonega.
 After six months in this small studio it was obvious that we needed more space.
 So, we got a little more space, word spread, and then after about 6 months we needed even more space and in just two years the North Georgia Yoga Center was born.

-I changed the name from Mindy Yoga to North Georgia Yoga Center because I wanted to create a space that allows for all types of Yoga to be studied, not just the Mindy type:) I wanted to create a space that was large enough to meet the Yoga Community’s needs but also small enough to still feel intimate and personal.
+I changed the name to North Georgia Yoga Center because I wanted to create a space that allows for all types of Yoga to be studied and practiced.
+I wanted to create a space that was large enough to meet the Yoga Community’s needs but also small enough to still feel intimate and personal.
 Yoga is a journey and the mat is just a mirror for the life we live off the mat.
 North Georgia Yoga Center is here to help you create a practice.
 It’s here to help you with your journey on the mat and off the mat.
-Most importantly, the North Georgia Yoga Center is here for YOU.
+Most importantly, North Georgia Yoga Center is here for YOU.

 I truly hope that each time you visit you feel how much I love Yoga and how much I appreciate you and where you are in your journey.
 I also hope that each time you leave you do so feeling better than when you arrived.

 About M. Akasha E-RYT 500, RPYT, YACEP